Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Disable the SID
 ---------------

-We can use ``so-rule`` to modify an existing rule.
+We can use ``so-rule`` to modify an existing NIDS rule.
 For example, suppose we want to disable SID 2100498.
 We can start by listing any currently disabled rules:

 ::